webplatform/docs/Beginners/programming/index.md

 * Events
 * Objects

-renoirb: Regarding the programming language to use, how about we use NodeJS or PHP.
-Over the past years people who *NEVER* learned programming generally gets in touch with PHP with WordPress.
-We will have to take a decision and make it obvious in this part of our article though.
+renoirb: Regarding the programming language to use, there was a discussion to use a backend programming language.
+Maybe that would be the perfect place to show basics without using backend code by showing eventually how send an email through an API (e.g. send grid, mailgun) and other actions can be mimicked with static files (e.g. from a static JSON file)
 |Checked_Out=No
 }}
 {{Summary_Section|Before we go any further, let's look at the programming basics you'll need to know before you can start getting your hands dirty with JavaScript.}}